 My organization is hosting a fundraising event and would like to invite the Foundation Board and/or staff.
 Where should we send the invitations?

-A single invitation may be mailed to the attention of the Grants Officer at 611 Morton Street, Richmond, TX 77469.
+A single invitation may be mailed to the attention of the Senior Program Officer at 611 Morton Street, Richmond, TX 77469.
 Do not send an invitation to each individual Board member as they will be discarded.
 The Foundation does not accept tickets to events, seats at tables, or similar, and it is rare for a Foundation representative to attend an event on behalf of the Foundation.

 Suggestions for using the grants system: